 - Protect the Waterfront: Help preserve Florida's waterways, plants and wildlife.

-Please visit the Florida Yards and Neighborhoods webpage for all the information you need on FFL including a FFL database of plants for your landscape.
+Please visit the My Brevard Yard Connect for all the information you need on FFL including a FFL database of plants for your landscape.

 The St. Johns River Water Management District (SJRWMD) is one of five water management districts throughout Florida.
 SJRWMD is responsible for managing groundwater and surface water resources within its jurisdictional boundaries.
 As such, they are responsible for imposing water restrictions throughout our area and approve, through permitting, all ground and surface water withdrawals and usage.
 SJRWMD also provides the necessary resources for Florida's residents to learn about water conservation and the best practices used to protect one of our most precious resources - our water.
 Please visit SJRWMD's Waterwise webpage for more information.